-Johnston Press plc has published its interim results for the 26 week period ended 1 July 2017.
+Johnston Press plc has announced its unaudited interim results for the 26 week period ended 2 July 2016.

 Featured Supplier Video

 A vibrant, celebratory atmosphere was prevalent at the London Marriott Grosvenor Square on Thursday 3rd May 2018 as ACE hosted The Newspaper & Magazine Awards.
 The Newspaper and Magazines awards this year was a truly memorable event and we are already getting ready for next year.
 Entry will be open from January 2019 and we want to hear from you.
 Have you gone out on a limb, pushing the boundaries of your title, yourself and your team?
 Have you seized the initiative, persevered with your strategy and achieved exceptional performance?
 For more information, click here

 These are the most read stories on the InPublishing website over the last 14 days, in order from the top.

 This list is based on data from Google Analytics, and is refreshed every 24 hours.
 (Last updated: 23/07/2018 05:22)